Best OCR Shoes

 If you find that your Obstacle Course Running takes you onto a trail, the sole features a TrailClaw, and there is also a StoneGuard to protect you from rocks.

 These newly designed runners have returned with accurate sizing to assist you in your choices with minimal trouble.
 The upper has also been made to be stronger so that you're feet are properly supported.
-On the sides, there is a tiny lateral flare to assist in stability.
+On the sides, there is a tiny lateral flare to assist in overall stability.

 Altra takes it's customer feedback very seriously, and this is why they have made so many adjustments to the new Superior 3.5's.
 Coming in at a similar price point but with more advanced features, these shoes are quite impressive.